Malargüe Silica Deposits

 Regional geology

 Malargüe sits on sedimentary basins shaped by Andean uplift and Pleistocene fluvial systems.
 Silica-rich deposits appear as Quaternary fluvial terraces and older Tertiary sandstones that have been uplifted and re-worked.
-The grains are quartzose with relatively high sphericity.
+The grains are silica-rich with relatively high sphericity.
 Mineralogically the raw material is broadly compatible with API 19C / ISO 13503-2 certification subject to the usual wash and classification steps.
 See the Malargüe Department overview for regional context.

 Deposit scale